Tboules/bc_astro/README.md

 ### Todo List

+- [x] Generate Types for all Contentful Data
 - [ ] Query all pages and content
 - [ ] Setup tailwind and incorporate Tailwind UI Comps
 - [ ] Create Site Layout